Perspectives and How Arguments Relate

 Give us your feedback and let us know how we can improve

-When considering the audience for an argumentative essay, it is important to select evidence that is:
+When incorporating evidence into an argumentative essay, it is important to: